JiananDing0/MIT_6.828/lab1/Exercise7.md

 30  CD    Cache disable           Globally enables/disable the memory cache 31  PG    Paging                  If 1, enable paging and use the § CR3 register, else disable paging.
 ```
+Based on those information, we have stored information of activating **protected mode, paging and write protect** into the register ```$eax```.
+And right after that, we move the value in register back to ```$cr0```, the control register.
+As a result, some changes happen right after that. **Paging** is the one we are trying to find, it creates some duplication from low memory to high memory.